benporter/lifecall-scrapy/README.md

 lifecall-scrapy
 ===============

-Using the python scrapy module to pull info off of lifecall.org Python script to scrape addresses from lifecall.org using the <a href="https://github.com/scrapy/scrapely">scrapely</a> python module
+Using the python scrapy module to pull info off of lifecall.org.

+Problem statement:  mom was about to hand write hundreds of addresses from this website, so I offered to build a webscrawler instead.

 ===============
 **Scrapely**